ewdlop/John.php/README.md

 # John.php

+# 21 Century Jesus Reward Goes To Keanu Reeves and Dr.Garra

 @
 The term for when an interpreter interprets something on their own, without explicit instruction or guidance, is **"free interpretation"** or **"ad hoc interpretation."**